"IN N OUT BURGER" charge on your bank statement: what it means and what to do

 Research methodology

-This page about the IN N OUT BURGER charge from In-N-Out Burger was compiled using:
+This page about the IN N OUT BURGER charge from In-N-Out Burgers was compiled using:

 - Official merchant documentation, terms of service, and refund policies